Accelerating Psychedelic Research

 - 3 min read

-The executive order to accelerate psychedelic research signals a shift in how the US government views these substances.
+The executive order to accelerate psychedelic research signals a transformative shift in how the US government views these substances.
 For decades, psychedelics were locked behind strict regulations, limiting scientific exploration.
 Now, the door is opening wider.

 This order aims to:

-Speed up clinical trials for psychedelics like ibogaine, psilocybin and MDMA.
+Speed up clinical trials for psychedelics like ibogaine, psilocybin, and MDMA.

 Increase funding for research into therapeutic uses.